kiranjthomas/personal-site/content/posts/cloudtrail.md

 For more information, see [cloudtrail-concepts](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-concepts.html#cloudtrail-concepts-management-events)

+### Data Events

+Think of these as data plane events.
+Specifically, updates that are performed in a resource (e.g. DynamoDB PutItem).

+The following link has a table of all the types of data events that are supported in CloudTrail: <https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-concepts.html#cloudtrail-concepts-data-events>

 ### Insights Events

 I'm not as familiar with these so I'll provide a direct quote from the documentation.